-- (a) The National Stock Exchange of India Ltd., Mumbai - (b) BSE Limited, Mumbai - (c) The Calcutta Stock Exchange Association Ltd., Kolkata
+- (a) The National Stock Exchange of India Ltd., Mumbai

-The application for delisting of shares is pending with Calcutta Stock Exchange (CSE) and as on date, the shares of the Company are not traded at CSE.
+- (b) BSE Limited, Mumbai

+- (c) The Calcutta Stock Exchange Limited

 The equity shares of the Company listed and traded with National Stock Exchange of India Ltd. and Bombay Stock Exchange, Mumbai.